Final note: The Washington Redskins' web site has a nice tribute to Sean Taylor.

 Although I do feel that Star used some very poor judgment, I also believe she did not really intend to cause a problem at Logan Airport.
 In my opinion, she's probably naive and immature, just like so many other young people her age and she really didn't have a clue that what she was doing could turn out so wrong.
 Young people often don't think about the possible negative ramifications of their actions.
 I know when I was 19, many years ago, I didn't.
 Now, I often wonder how I managed to survive.
 As a teenager I did some incredibly stupid things.
 I'm sure we ALL did.
 Then, even after I became a police officer, when I turned 21, I was still immature and didn't have a clue about the real world.
 Unfortunately, I think that's what Star's problem was too.
 So, I think a mere $750.00 bond was definitely appropriate.
 I don't see her as being a risk to either repeat this experience, or to flee.

-"I would characterize it as almost being paranoid at this point."
+Even though I can sympathize (a little) with Star, I still feel it is disgusting that her court appointed attorney (Ross Schreiber) is so quick to blame the police for what happened.
+In the news articles I read it indicated the attorney used words like "overreaction" and "off base" to describe the charges Star now faced.
+He also reportedly said, "I would characterize it as almost being paranoid at this point."
 According to the attorney, Star was at the airport for "legitimate purposes."
 In his argument before the court, I imagine to get the bond lowered (as it was), the attorney said that Star did not act in a suspicious manner and she even told the person at the information counter that the device was just her "art" project she created.

 Once piece I read said that when Star was originally asked about the device she was wearing, she didn't even answer and turned and walked back outside the terminal.
 I don't know if that's true.
 But, let's go ahead and suppose she DID answer and told the person what she had on was her "art" work.
 So, Star says the device she's wearing is just art, and the person who first saw her is supposed to take her at her word?
 Give me a break!
 It's to bad that someone at Logan wasn't a little "paranoid" back on 9/11!
 I read that 3 of the 5 hijackers of American Airlines Flight #11 were selected for further screening by CAPPS (Computer Assisted Passenger Prescreening System).
 So, apparently the computer was at least a little "paranoid" about these three.
 It's to bad someone human wasn't "paranoid" too.